-Typically, high-net-worth individuals (HNWI) are being called such when they have a net worth that reaches the one-million-dollar benchmark.
+Typically, high-net-worth individuals (HNWI) are such when they have a net worth that reaches the one-million-dollar benchmark.
 The benchmark amount is a general consensus and not an ultimate measurement of one’s net worth.
 Wealthy individuals have relatively more complex risk management needs because of their expensive possessions.
 This is true when it comes to homeowners.
-Some homeowners are categorized as very-high-net-worth (VHNW) individuals with $5-$30 million net worth and some homeowners are categorized as ultra-high-net-worth (UHNW) individuals with $30 million and up net worth.
+Some homeowners are very-high-net-worth (VHNW) individuals with $5-$30 million net worth.
+And, some homeowners are ultra-high-net-worth (UHNW) individuals with $30 million and up net worth.
 We will just simplify the topic by focusing on HNWI and high-net-worth insurance.

 High-net-worth individuals usually have high-priced possessions.
 HNWI also has expensive hobbies.
-Art, antiques, wine collections, boats, and vintage cars are among these people’s most valuable possessions and these possessions tend to be neglected for insurance.
-Other valuables in and around your home such as clothes, shoes, curtains, carpets, and electrical goods may just be neatly piled in the closets or your cellars and garages and yet they too may need to be accurately assessed for insurance.
+Some people tend to neglect art, antiques, wine collections, boats, and vintage cars for insurance.
+And, these are among their most valuable possessions.
+Other valuables in and around your home such as clothes, shoes, curtains, carpets, and electrical goods may just be neatly piled in the closets or your cellars and garages.
+And, yet they too may need to be accurately assessed for insurance.

-There are times that even if these things are insured, a possession’s actual market value is relatively unknown to the homeowners because they are not hands-on and they let someone do the insurance transaction for them.
+Even if these things are for insurance, a possession’s actual market value is relatively unknown to the homeowners.
+They are not hands-on and they let someone do the insurance transaction for them.
 This creates a loophole when the insurance coverage does not fit the possession.

 If you are a homeowner who collects museum pieces for a long period, putting your collections in a safe place may not be sufficient.
-During worst scenarios like fire or theft, you should not be caught off guard realizing that your standard home insurance does not have adequate coverage and therefore put you in a difficult situation in making a claim.
+During worst scenarios like fire or theft, you should realize that your standard home insurance does not have adequate coverage.
+And, therefore put you in a difficult situation in making a claim.

 To say that you have to be a hobbyist for collector’s items to reap the benefits of high-value homeowners insurance is a misconception.
 There are items of great value in and around your home that are uniquely yours.
 A classic example of a valuable item would be a family heirloom.
 For instance, a family has left off a piece of a rocking chair that has been there for generations.
 The homeowner is aware that it could finally break anytime soon given the rocking chair’s age.
 The homeowner immediately asked for an accurate assessment because of some value attached to it.
 After the rocking chair gave up, insurance experts assessed the value and quoted the amount of $35,000.
 Because there was no neglect on the part of the homeowner, he now has the option to have the furniture fixed that could cover the repair or buy a new one instead.

 High-value home insurance caters to homeowners with unique home insurance needs.
-Bankable personalities in showbusiness, royal families, star athletes are among those who are profiled for high-net-worth insurance since they are most likely to acquire an expensive home.
+Bankable personalities in showbusiness, royal families, star athletes are among high-net-worth insurance since they are most likely to acquire an expensive home.
 As long as you have home contents worth one million dollars, that qualifies you for high-net-worth insurance.
-You may not be as famous as those faces you see on tv but if you have a million-dollar home, you sure need the right amount of insurance protection.
+If you have a million-dollar home, you sure need the right amount of insurance protection.

-There are two major factors in which a high-net-worth home will benefit from the right insurance: higher policy coverage and expanded limits and specialty and additional insurance coverage.
+There are two major factors in which a high-net-worth home will benefit from the right insurance.
+These are higher policy coverage and expanded limits and specialty and additional insurance coverage.

 Higher Policy Coverages and Expanded Limits